conductor-is/quickbooks-desktop-api/README.md

 ## More Documentation

-Please see our full documentation with guides and code examples [available here](https://docs.conductor.is).
+Please see our [full documentation site](https://docs.conductor.is) for more docs, guides, and code examples.